Welcome to today's edition of the Rush 24-7 podcast.

 The American left has been trying to attach its politics to the church and influence the church to change, and the church has told them to go pound sand for decades.

-And the American left is hellbent.
+And the American left is hell-bent.

 They just think the church is another political organization.

-They just got to keep working on and working on it.
+And they just got to keep working on and working on it.

-Meanwhile, the the uh I'm sure the Pope is mindful of politics.
+And meanwhile, I'm sure the Pope is mindful of politics.

 Don't misunderstand, but it's not like the Pope's got to play to his base.